Work for the Ultimate Seasonal Adventure in Skagway, Alaska!

 About Alaska 360

-In 1999 Klondike Gold Dredge LLC moved and restored a 1937 gold dredge from its working claim in the actual Klondike Gold Fields of the Yukon.
+In 1999, Klondike Gold Dredge LLC moved and restored a 1937 gold dredge from its working claim in the actual Klondike Gold Fields of the Yukon.
 The dredge is a 350 ton gold sifting machine brought back from the Klondike and reconstructed piece by piece on the shores of the Skagway River.
 Guests are given a rare opportunity to learn the inner workings of the dredge and its role on the land and the people who toiled on it during its years of operation.
+In many ways, this dredge is the nucleus of our tour operations.

-Guests are also given the opportunity to learn about techniques used in placer gold mining, including panning.
-Our prospectors provide an entertaining lesson on gold panning and guests are then offered to test their skills at our warm-water troughs.
+Guests are also given the opportunity to learn about the technique known as "gold panning" used in placer gold mining.
+Our guides provide an entertaining lesson on gold panning and guests are then offered to test their skills at our warm-water troughs.
 We guarantee gold, and guests can get their gold weighed and made into an optional souvenir at the end of their experience in our gift shop.

 In 2008, we added the Alaska Barbecue and Brewery to the property and the Klondike Gold Fields was established.
 Guests can enjoy a variety of menu options including our buffet which offers various smoked meats and authentic Gold Rush delicacies.
 We offer a unique selection of brews including our own soft drinks which we produce on site.
 Guests can enjoy views of Harding Glacier, ships in port, and surrounding mountain views from our rooftop decks and patios.
 In addition, many interactive attractions, museums, and movies are available for both entertainment and education.

 We further expanded in 2010 with the addition of our Gold Rush Sled Dogs tour which introduces the Iditarod Race to our guests and gives them an opportunity to watch and interact with our team and puppies.
+I mean come on, who doesn't love puppies?
 The experience was further enhanced in 2011 with the 40- Below Experience, allowing visitors to feel the extreme cold of the north.

 Over time, the Klondike Gold Fields continued to change and today has been renamed Alaska 360, mirroring our mission statement: to offer guests of all ages a unique mix of educational, interactive and entertaining tourism products, truly bringing alive some of Alaska’s highlights – all at one location: Alaska 360’s Dredge Town.